Virginia school districts sue Gov. Youngkin over executive order making mask mandate optional - KRDO

 By Paradise Afshar, CNN

-Seven school boards are challenging Virginia Republican Gov. Glenn Youngkin’s executive order banning mask mandates.
+Seven school boards are challenging Virginia Republican Gov. Glenn Youngkin’s executive order banning mask mandates — the latest legal battle in an ongoing tug of war between parents, schools and local governments over pandemic rights.

-The school boards of Alexandria City, Arlington County, Richmond City, Fairfax County, Falls Church City, Hampton City and Prince William County filed a lawsuit with the Circuit Court for the County of Arlington, challenging the constitutionality of the executive order, which goes into effect Monday.
+The school boards of Alexandria City, Arlington County, Richmond City, Fairfax County, Falls Church City, Hampton City and Prince William County filed a lawsuit with the Circuit Court for the County of Arlington on Monday, challenging the constitutionality of the executive order, which also took effect Monday.

 “Today’s action is not politically motivated.
 These seven school divisions would welcome the opportunity to collaborate with the governor to ensure the safety and welfare of all students,” the school boards said in a joint statement.
 “This lawsuit is not brought out of choice, but out of necessity.”